 FROM LUBY'S TO THE LEGISLATURE One woman's fight against gun control

 Suzanna Gratia Hupp $22.95 Hardcover

 Surviving a mad-man's rampage where 23 innocent people are slaughtered can really ruin your day -- and change your life forever.

 Suzanna watched as both of her parents were cut down, while her own gun sat useless in her vehicle -- because a hopelessly bad law banned it in the Luby's restaurant, and she followed that rule.
 She had a clear closeup shot at the psycho, and couldn't take it.

 Infuriated by the denial of her rights and the price she paid for feel-good do-nothing harmful laws, she won a seat in the Texas legislature and successfully battled to put gun laws on the side of the innocent.
 National media didn't know what to make of her, a decent, soft spoken, intelligent woman campaigning to arm the public.
 She tells her story in a compelling way, going from a naive young lady to a freedom fighter we can all look up to for inspiration.

-The book gives you chills, makes you want to cheer -- a first-person survivor's account of one of America's worst atrocities, and the aftermath that helped us all.
+The book gives you chills, makes you want to cheer, warms your heart and -- a first-person survivor's account of one of America's worst atrocities, and the aftermath that helped us all.